Hilma af Klint – A Pioneer of Modern Abstraction

 Hilma af Klint was a medium and she was also part of the Theosophical Movement and later the Anthroposophical Movement.
 Theosophy is a doctrine that incorporates various religions and spiritism as different expressions of the one truth, namely that divinity is inherent in every being.
 Anthroposophy is a life philosophy based on theosophy but with stronger Christian elements.
 Hilma af Klint and her lifetime companion Thomasine Andersson, a nurse who cared for af Klint´s blind mother before she died, started taking regular trips to Dornach in Switzerland in 1920.
 There they got to know Rudolf Steiner who founded the Anthroposophical movement.
 Hilma af Klint spent long periods in Dornach studying anthroposophy and attending his lectures.
 She became increasingly interested in colors and water paintings.

 Due to, or maybe thanks to, Hilma af Klint’s late breakthrough little research has been done on her art and few academic essays have been published.
 To me that is refreshing.
-I feel like I can get to know this brave, visionary and extremely creative women on my own, let it take time.
+I feel like I can get to know this brave, visionary and extremely creative women on my own, in her time.
 Deep inside it feels like that’s what she wants.
+It´s amazing to know that she envisioned that her art would one day be shown in a round building where the visitors could walk upwards in a spiral - many years before the Guggenheim was built.

-But when I walk around the magic exhibition I also think of the somewhat sad irony of her legacy.
-In the early 1970s Moderna Museet rejected a donation of the more than 1000 paintings and 26 000 drawings af Klint left behind, art that is now owned by the conflict-ridden Hilma af Klint foundation.
-Today the same museum enthusiastically shows her work, but it still says it cannot take on the collection, which is in deep need of conservation and digitization.
+But when I take in her magic world I also think of the somewhat sad irony of her legacy.
+In the early 1970:s Moderna Museet in Stockholm rejected a donation of the more than 1000 paintings and 26 000 drawings af Klint left behind, art that is now owned by the conflict-ridden Hilma af Klint Foundation.
+In 2013 the same museum enthusiastically showed her work, but still said it couldn´t take on the whole collection, which is in deep need of conservation and digitization.

 Words by Tina Magnergård-Bjers, journalist at the Swedish news agency TT – dedicated yoga practitioner, art lover and cross-country skier based in Stockholm.